-The Douglas County Sheriff's Department is a full-service agency that provides law enforcement for all of Douglas County.
-The City of Douglasville Police Department is the primary law enforcement agency within the incorporated City, but the Douglas County Sheriff's Department cooperates with and supports the Police Department when requested.
+The Douglas County Sheriff's Office is a full-service agency that provides law enforcement for all of Douglas County.
+The City of Douglasville Police Department, Villa Rica Police Department, and Austell Police Department all operate within Douglas County and are the primary law enforcement agency within their respected incorporated cities, but the Douglas County Sheriff's Office cooperates with and supports each of the police departments when requested.

 Douglas County's first sheriff was Thomas Hurt Selman, who served for one term from 1871 - 72.
 As a small boy, he came with his parents to the Chapel Hill community from Spartanburg County, S.C.
 Selman was the first of eight Confederate veterans to serve as sheriff.

 Up until his death in 1922, Tom Selman was active in the affairs of Douglasville and Douglas County, serving as county treasurer and operating Selman Brothers, grocers, hardware and feed stuffs.
 His brother, Dr. Joe Selman, was Douglasville's first permanent druggist.
 The store was at the former site of B&W Rexall Drugs.

 Elected at the age of 25, Selman was the youngest sheriff in county history.
 He and his wife, Imogene Winifred Arnold, were the parents of five children.